yoanm/go-tfsig/tokens/README.md

 It can be used to later append new elements to the collection (see `MergeIterableAndGenerate()`)

-It panics if provided collection is not iterable
+It panics if provided collection is not iterable.

 ```golang
 list, err := gocty.ToCtyValue(